prebid/prebid.github.io/features/mspa-usnat.md

         1. UT sensitive data 5 maps to US National 3
         1. UT sensitive data 6,7,8 maps straight through to US National 6,7,8
         1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessing[9-12]
+        1. KnownChild - SID 11 does not distinguish between consent for ages 13-16 and under 13, so Prebid will never normalize a positive KnownChild consent.
-        1. KnownChild: If the value is 1 or 2, treat these to be:
+            1. If the SID11 KnownChildSensitiveDataConsents value is 1 or 2, normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=1 (no consent)
-            1. KnownChildSensitiveDataConsents[2]=1 (no consent for under age 13)
-            1. KnownChildSensitiveDataConsents[1]=0 (n/a for ages 13-16)
+            1. If the SID11 KnownChildSensitiveDataConsents value is 0, assume the user is not a child and normalize to SID 7 KnownChildSensitiveDataConsents[1 and 2]=0 (N/A)
         1. All other fields passthrough.
-    1. Normalization for Connecticut (CT) (SID 12)
+    1. Normalization for Connecticut (SID 12)
         1. Set these fields to NULL: SharingOptOutNotice, SharingOptOut, SensitiveDataLimitUseNotice, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[9-12]
-        1. KnownChild:
+        1. KnownChild - SID 12 does distinguish ages aligned with SID 7
-            1. If CT string KnownChildSensitiveDataConsents[2]=0 and CT string KnownChildSensitiveDataConsents[3]=0, then set the normalized KnownChildSensitiveDataConsents[1]=0 (not age 13-16)
+            1. If SID 12 string KnownChildSensitiveDataConsents[1, 2, and 3] are all 0 then assume the user is not a child and set the normalized SID 7 KnownChildSensitiveDataConsents[1 and 2]=0 (N/A)
-            1. Let ages 13-16 state their consent - if CT string KnownChildSensitiveDataConsents[2]=2 and CT string KnownChildSensitiveDataConsents[3]=2, then set the normalized KnownChildSensitiveDataConsents[1]=2
+            1. SID 12 age ranges align with SID 7, so let ages 13-16 state their consent.
+If SID 12 string KnownChildSensitiveDataConsents[2]=2 and SID 12 string KnownChildSensitiveDataConsents[3]=2, then set the normalized KnownChildSensitiveDataConsents[1]=2 (Ages 13-16 consented) and the normalized KnownChildSensitiveDataConsents[2]=1 (under 13 not consented)
-            1. Otherwise, if normalized KnownChildSensitiveDataConsents[1] is not yet set, set it to 1 (no consent)
+            1. Otherwise, set the normalized SID 7 KnownChildSensitiveDataConsents[1 and 2] to 1 (no consent)
-            1. If CT string KnownChildSensitiveDataConsents[1]<>0, then normalize KnownChildSensitiveDataConsents[2]=1 (no consent for under 13)
         1. All other fields passthrough.
     1. If the CMP provides a non-zero/null value for any of the following sensitive data categories, the module should suppress the activity.
 In other words, if there's any hint that data of these categories is associated with advertising, Prebid should anonymize first party data.
         1. Genetic (6)